-The first annual call for projects offered a total of EUR 300 000 in patent research grants.
+This second annual call for projects is again offering a total of EUR 300 000 in patent research grants.
 Selected projects will be granted between EUR 20 000 and EUR 100 000 each.

 The EPO may also offer assistance on a case-by-case basis, for example by sharing internal expertise or helping to organise project-specific workshops.